Summer 2023 Syllabus

 GEOG 487 is an elective course in the Master of Geographic Information Systems degree program, which is offered exclusively through Penn State’s World Campus.
 It is also one of the optional capstone courses that lead to Penn State’s Postbaccalaureate Certificate in GIS.
 The course consists of projects, associated readings, quizzes, and discussions about concepts, operations, and tools in geographic information systems and spatial analysis in a variety of environmental scenarios.

-It provides a simulated internship experience with real-world activity-based scenarios covering such operations as data acquisition and preparation, raster calculations, surface analysis, statistical analysis, and interpolation.
-Students who successfully complete the course are able to access, display, manipulate, edit, and analyze spatial data.
-Students will be exposed to a variety of geospatial software tools, data formats, sources of data, and environmental issues they are likely to encounter in a career involving GIS and the environment.
+It provides real-world activity-based scenarios covering such operations as data acquisition and preparation, raster calculations, surface analysis, statistical analysis, and interpolation.
+Students who successfully complete the course are able to use GIS tools to access, display, manipulate, edit, and analyze geospatial data.
+Students will be exposed to a variety of GIS tools, data formats, sources of data, and environmental challenges they are likely to encounter in a career involving GIS and the environment.
 GEOG 487 is designed specifically for adult professionals who are able to study only on a part-time basis and at a distance.
 The course is ten weeks in length.

 What will be expected of you?